 VP: How has the practice influenced your life?

 Kristina: Initially, I was very excited about physical changes such as increased flexibility, stamina, and having a more toned body.
-But as I started practising regularly, I began noticing my emotional and spiritual changes.
+But as I started practicing regularly, I began noticing my emotional and spiritual changes.

 I started doing yoga when my son was one year old.
 After childbirth, I experienced postpartum depression that continued throughout the year.
 Once I started yoga, I was challenged in many ways.
 I encountered myself face-to-face and had to decide who I wanted to be now and in the future.
 The practice brought up fundamental questions such as how I identify myself and what kind of life I want.

 These challenges turned out to be a blessing in disguise as they opened the door for me to live a more conscious life.
 A life with a completely different understanding of myself and my environment.
-This resulted in a harmonious connection with myself, my family and the world.
+This resulted in a harmonious connection with myself, my family, and the world.

 VP: Where do you currently teach?

 Kristina: I’m a yoga teacher at Body Lounge.
 The studio has been in existence for over 10 years, and the current team has been working together for half that time.
 During the past decade, it has served as a hub for people who are passionate about practising yoga, pilates and callanetics classes, as well as interested in various awareness events.

 VP: What’s the best way to start practicing yoga?